17 Signs of a Condescending Person in Relationships & How to Deal

 It’s important to establish clear boundaries when dealing with a condescending person.
 Let them know what behaviors you won’t tolerate, and stand firm in your decision.

 Boundaries create a sense of respect and help prevent further emotional harm.
-Be specific about the behaviors that are hurtful, and calmly explain that their actions need to change for the relationship to be healthy.
+Be specific about the hurtful behaviors, and calmly explain that their actions need to change for the relationship to be healthy.

 3. Address the behavior directly

-Knowing how to confront someone condescending involves being straightforward without being aggressive.
+Knowing how to confront someone who is condescending involves being straightforward without being aggressive.
 Point out their condescending remarks when they happen and explain how they make you feel.

 Keep the conversation focused on their behavior rather than their character.
 By addressing the issue directly, you make it clear that their actions have consequences and that you’re willing to discuss a solution.